Wrentham

 The Wrentham Voter Guide (WVG) is designed to help you, as a voter, to feel more confident when voting in our town election and in planning to attend our Annual and Fall Town Meetings (June and November, respectively).
 As with your voting in local elections, your attendance at town meetings puts you, the voter, in the driver’s seat.
 Please reach out to wrenthamvoterguide@gmail.com if you have questions.

-Wrentham's Fall Town Meeting will be held on Monday, October 21, 2024 at the King Philip Regional High School Auditorium, 201 Franklin Street.
+Wrentham's Special Town Meeting will be held on Monday, May 12, 2025 at the King Philip Regional High School Auditorium, 201 Franklin Street.

 For planning purposes: